 R-600a EPA Approved Applications

 As I was writing this article I took the time to go through the EPA’s SNAP Approved Refrigerant listing.
 Under each category I searched for R-600a and rather it was approved and for what charge it was approved for.
 (Be aware that these can change at anytime if the EPA decides to issue a new rule.)
 Let’s take a look:

 - Household Refrigerators & Freezers – Originally approved in December of 2011 and then revised in August of 2018.
-This change increased the maximum charge to one-hundred and fifty grams (source).
+This change increased the maximum charge to one-hundred and fifty grams (EPA).

 - Retail Food Refrigeration – Stand Alone Equipment – Acceptable as of April of 2015.
 Approved applications cannot exceed charges of higher then one-hundred and fifty grams.

 - Vending Machines – Approved as of April of 2015.
-Approved applications cannot exceed charges of higher then one-hundred and fifty grams (source).
+Approved applications cannot exceed charges of higher then one-hundred and fifty grams (as per govinfo.gov).